zhuduowang/Change3D/README.md

 <div align="center">

-<h2>Change3D: Revisiting Change Detection and Captioning from A Video Modeling Perspective</h2>
+<h2>Change3D: Revisiting Change Detection and Captioning from A Video Modeling Perspective (CVPR 2025 🔥🔥)</h2>

 **_A simple and efficient framework for change detection and captioning tasks._**